EPFigetakis/Federation-RL-Simulator/README.md

 > Integration of MEC within a federated multi-domain network environment.
 >

+If you make use of this code in your publications please cite https://ieeexplore.ieee.org/document/10437048

 For this scenario a GYM environment was created along with the use of different algorithms, Boltzmann and Epsilon Greedy.

 In this repo, a few more scenarios are added showing a dynamic environment with different vendor caps, and also a scenario in which the vendors profit is considered rather than the users cost.